valflrt/leJardinier/README.md

 ### Starting

-Finally, to start the code run:
+Finally, to start the code, run:
 - `npm start` for normal start
 - `npm run dev` for development start (with nodemon: restarting when code changes)